ianyfchang/QPC/README.md

                                  min.diff.pct = 0.1)
 ```

-5. Gene number of each cell type.
+5. Use different gene number for each cell type.
+Filter by different criteria which are expression mean, pct-diff and avg-log2FC.

 ### RNA-seq data normalization
 After various analysis, we recommend using Raw read counts or TMM normalized sequencing data.